lzinga/ComLib/README.md

 Since unity is built on an older .net framework version has no connection with `ComLib.Extensions` and should have no connection to any other library in this solution unless it supports .net 3.5.

-`ComLib.Unity` should be able to run independantly with its only dependancy being .net 3.5 supportable libaries and the unity libaries.
+`ComLib.Unity` should be able to run independantly with its only dependancy being .net 3.5 supportable libraries.

 ## Unity DLLs
 We claim no ownership of the dll files and only provide them for the build process of this library.
 They should not be included with your unity build